-In addition to the standards in the USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
-Hazardous Drugs Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in the USP Chapter 800, Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.

 Each premises where HDs are handled shall ensure that all employees are aware of the types of HD exposures that may occur as referenced in the USP Chapter 800.
 This shall be documented in SOPs and training documents.